ncougs/Portfolio/README.md

 # My Portfolio
 Welcome to my portolio.
+This application showcases my work and provides users with information to contact me.
+Feel free to get in touch!

+## Deployed Application

-Link to deployed application: https://ncougs.github.io/Portfolio/
+Link to the deployed application: https://ncougs.github.io/Portfolio/

+## Application Screenshots

 The following image shows the web application's appearance and functionality: